antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 ## Use me!
 ### First time?
 First time is always special, and this is not an exception.
 The first time you use this module, you will get your personalized AI-glucose predictor.
-Once you have generated your model, you just have to follow the instructions on [Use me (again)! section](##For-developers and researchers).
+Once you have generated your model, you just have to follow the instructions on [Use me (again)! section](### Use me (again)!).
 Currently, this tool only supports the following sensors:

 #### Included sensors
 | Data source  | Sensors | Input data |